 How Much Will a Rental Car in Canada Cost?

-Depends on the season and what type of vehicle!
+Prices for renting a car in Canada carry!
+It depends on the season and what type of vehicle!
 In the summer your rental car will likely be higher than in October and winter seasons.

 - The sooner you book, the better